Skip to main content

 How to Measure Lead Time

 Like any other metric, it brings little value until we have enough data to refer to.
-Average the lead time for changes across a period of time for multiple commits to compute the lead time for changes.
-Because no two modifications are the same, and lead times will vary depending on the scope and kind of change, calculating the meantime is essential.
+Average the lead time for changes across a period for multiple commits to compute the lead time for changes.
+Calculating the meantime is essential because no two modifications are the same, and lead times will vary depending on the scope and kind of change.

 Mean Time to Recovery (MTTR)